eminaktas/get-of-metrics/readme.md

 # get-of-metrics.py

-Get of Metrics for Prometheus and Grafana
+Get of Metrics version 1

 ## Overview

-get-of-metrics is a Python script for dealing the Broadcom switch metrics to extract the metrics from command line, parse the metrics and create a *.prom file for metrics to be processed by Node Exporter, Prometheus.
-Finally, visualize the metrics with Grafana.
+get-of-metrics is a Python script for dealing the Broadcom switch metrics to extract from commandline, parse the metrics and create a *.prom file to be processed by Node Exporter, Prometheus and Grafana.

 ## Documentation

-Detailed installation can be found at installation.docx
+Detailed installation documentation for Node Exporter, Prometheus and Grafana can be found at documentation.docx

 ## Installation

 Python 3.7 and above need to be installed.

-paramiko and systemd need to be installed.
+argparse, paramiko, systemd, re, threading, datetime and time libraries are used in this script. argparse, re, threading, datetime and time are the standart libraries. paramiko and systemd need to be installed.

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install